May 29, 2020

-When businesses started enterprise-wide adoptions of Internet access, many of the connections between devices on the network were completed by physical wiring.
-However, just as offices started feeling comfortable with the security of their hardwired networks, wireless solutions came along and eroded that sense of comfort.
-By going wireless, businesses can clean up the physical appearance of the office and improve the mobility of their workforce.
+When businesses adopted Internet access, many of the connections between devices on the network were completed by physical wiring.
+And just as businesses started feeling comfortable with the security of their hardwired networks, wireless solutions came along and upended that sense of comfort.
+Yet, by going wireless, businesses can clean up the physical appearance of the office and improve the mobility of their workforce.

 With wireless connectivity, some security concerns exist.
 The good news is, solutions to these security concerns are readily available, making wireless networking just as safe as wired connections.
 Let’s take a look at what those concerns are, and their solutions.